apache/dolphinscheduler/docs/docs/en/guide/parameter/global.md

 ### Save the workflow and set global parameters

-The global parameter configuration method is as follows: On the workflow definition page, click the plus sign to the right of "Set Global", fill in the corresponding variable name and corresponding value, and save it.
-As shown below:
+You could follow this guide to set global parameter: On the workflow definition page, click the plus sign to the right of "Set Global", after filling in the variable name and value, then save it

 ![global-parameter02](/img/new_ui/dev/parameter/global_parameter02.png)